Meet Virginia

-"Meet Virginia" is the debut single of American roots rock band Train, released in 1998 from their self-titled debut album.
-Originally serviced to adult album alternative radio in March 1998, the song took over a year to gain popularity on mainstream radio, eventually reaching number 20 on the US Billboard Hot 100 chart in January 2000, becoming the band's first top-20 hit and their first single to appear on the Hot 100.
+"Meet Virginia" is a song by American roots rock band Train, released as the lead single from their 1998 self-titled first album.
+Serviced to adult album alternative radio in March 1998 as Train's debut single, the song took over a year to gain popularity on mainstream radio, eventually reaching number 20 on the US Billboard Hot 100 chart in January 2000, becoming Train's first top-20 hit and their first single to appear on the Hot 100.
 It also reached the top 20 in Canada, peaking at number 15 on the RPM 100 Hit Tracks chart.